TrellixVulnTeam/swahilipython_SCMU/Doc/extending/newtypes_tutorial.rst

 Subclassing other types
 =======================

-It is possible to create new extension types that are derived from existing types.
-It is easiest to inherit from the built in types, since an extension can easily use the :c:type:`PyTypeObject` it needs.
+It is possible to create new extension types that are derived kutoka existing types.
+It is easiest to inherit kutoka the built in types, since an extension can easily use the :c:type:`PyTypeObject` it needs.
 It can be difficult to share these :c:type:`PyTypeObject` structures between extension modules.

-In this example we will create a :class:`SubList` type that inherits from the built-in :class:`list` type.
+In this example we will create a :class:`SubList` type that inherits kutoka the built-in :class:`list` type.
 The new type will be completely compatible with regular lists, but will have an additional :meth:`increment` method that increases an internal counter:

 .. code-block:: pycon

-   >>> import sublist
+   >>> agiza sublist
    >>> s = sublist.SubList(range(3))
    >>> s.extend(s)
    >>> print(len(s))